 Lastly, you must provide a certified copy of your Marriage Certificate.
 You can get one from the Registry of Vital Records.

 If You Have Children

-In addition to the documents we have discussed, there are three more requirements if you have children from the marriage.
+In addition to the documents we have discussed, there are two more requirements if you have children from the marriage.

 Affidavit Disclosing Care and Custody Proceeding

 This is a form that needs to be filled out in a divorce with children.
 It identifies the names and dates of birth of the children you have from the marriage.
 More importantly, it tells the Court about any other legal proceedings involving the children.
 It will let the judge know if there are any court orders involving your children already in place.
 It also alerts the judge if there are any open matters in other courts.